 The decision for dismissal is made by a majority vote of the full-time physical therapy faculty.
-The Program Director has a final meeting with the student to inform the student of the decision.
+The Program Director has a final meeting with the student to inform the student of the decision and to explore potential options.
 A student will only be assigned to a clinical rotation if the student has met all necessary program requirements.